autoplot/documentation/javadoc/org/das2/qds/TagGenDataSet.md

+# org.das2.qds.TagGenDataSet

-# org.das2.qds.TagGenDataSetreturn a value based on the scale and offset.
-For example, this
- is used to create timetags:
+return a value based on the scale and offset.
+For example, this is used to create timetags:
  <blockquote><pre>
    TagGenDataSet( 1440, 60, 0, Units.t2000 )
  </pre></blockquote>
  These are the 1440 minutely timetags in the first day of 2000-01-01.

-TagGenDataSet( int length, double scale, double offset ) create new dimensionless TagGenDataSet
+# TagGenDataSet( int length, double scale, double offset )
+create new dimensionless TagGenDataSet

-TagGenDataSet( int length, double scale, double offset, Units units ) create new TagGenDataSet
+# TagGenDataSet( int length, double scale, double offset, Units units )
+create new TagGenDataSet

 ***